Skip to content

 Retesting

 You can take each GED test three times in one year.
-If you don't pass after three tries, you have to wait 60 days after the third attempt.
+If you don't pass after three tries, you must wait 60 days after the third attempt.
 You can keep retesting as many times as you need to.
 It costs $10 each time you retest.
 New tests come out every January.

 Retake a HiSET Subtest

 If you don't get the score you need on the HISET, you can take it again.
-You can try each part up to three times in a year.
+You can try each part up to three times a year.
 It's a good idea to study before scheduling your next test.

 If you retake a test within a year of buying it, you won't have to pay extra ETS fees.
 But you might still have to pay fees to the local test center.
 If it's been over a year, you'll need to pay the ETS fee again, plus any state or test center fees.